Brooding for Beginners

 Thermometer – heat regulation is a must

 Pine Shavings – do not use small shavings, sawdust or cedar.
+Fine shavings may irritate the chicks’ respiratory tract and cedar oil found in cedar shavings may be toxic to chicks.

 *Warning: cardboard boxes can be a fire hazard.
 Use with caution.
 They are also hard to clean and are easily damaged.
 This may not be your best option.